Asaphodes chlamydota

-Asaphodes chlamydota is a moth in the family Geometridae.
+Asaphodes chlamydota (also known as the elegant carpet moth) is a moth in the family Geometridae.
 It is endemic to New Zealand, and can be found in the lower part of the North Island and in the South Island.
 It inhabits native forest and shrublands.
 The larvae of this species feeds on native Clematis plants including Clematis afoliata.
-Adults are on the wing from November to April and are regarded as having intermedia flight powers.
+Adults are on the wing from September to April and are regarded as having intermedia flight powers.

 Taxonomy

 This species was first described by Edward Meyrick in 1883 as Epyaxa chlamydota.
 Later in 1884 Meyrick gave a more detailed description of the newly named species.
 George Hudson further discussed the species in his 1898 volume New Zealand Moths and Butterflies and referred to it as Xanthorhoe chlamydota.
 Hudson again discussed and illustrated this species in his 1928 book The butterflies and moths of New Zealand.
 In 1939 Louis Beethoven Prout placed this species in the genus Larentia.
 This placement was not accepted by New Zealand taxonomists.
 In 1971 John S. Dugdale assigned this species to the genus Asaphodes.
 Although Dugdale confirmed this placement in 1988 he mentions the possibility that this species might not fall within the genus Asaphodes.
 The male lectotype, collected at Akaroa, is held at the Canterbury Museum.